-You refer to “accepting his offer” as if you thought you were accepting a definite contract for a sum certain.
-Unfortunately, by your description, you did not receive a precise quote, only an estimate.
-Thus, you cannot really hold the contractor to the $5,000 initially suggested.
-Moreover, it sounds as if your contractor did not put anything on paper, so even proving that the estimate amount was $5,000 could become your word against his.
+Unfortunately, if you do not receive a precise quote, but only an estimate, you cannot really hold the contractor to the amount initially suggested.
+Moreover, if your contractor did not put anything on paper, even proving that the estimate was a certain amount could become your word against his.

-However, none of this necessarily means that you should write your contractor an $8,000 check.
+None of the above necessarily means that you should write your contractor an check for an amount that seems inappropriate.
 Estimates, generally, must be professionally reasonable.
-A 10-20% overage might be reasonable, especially if the contractor discovered issues along the way that he couldn't have been aware of initially (for example, mold or flooding).
+A 10-20% overage might be considered reasonable, especially if the contractor discovered issues along the way that he couldn't have been aware of initially (for example, mold or past flooding).

+Examine that invoice closely for areas where you believe your contractor spent more than was discussed.
 Next, if appropriate, draft a brief letter, or hire an attorney to draft a brief letter, explaining why you feel that you should not have to pay for these materials and the associated labor.
-Explain that you made clear that you were looking for very basic work, nothing overly ornate, and that this was clearly communicated from the outset.
-You might offer to pay $5,000 immediately, and see how your contractor responds.
+Explain that you made clear that you were looking for basic work, nothing ornate, and that this was clearly communicated from the outset.
+You might offer to pay the amount of the original estimate immediately.

-He will likely object, and demand something closer to around $7,000.
-Your contractor might have subcontractors or suppliers who are pestering him for payment, so in this sense, you have leverage to withhold payment.
-Continue negotiating until you arrive at a fair number in the middle – probably something between $5,500 and $6,500.
+Your contractor might object, and demand something closer higher.
+After all, the contractor might have subcontractors or suppliers who are pestering for payment, so in this sense, you have leverage to withhold it.
+Continue negotiating until you arrive at a fair number in the middle.

 Your contractor could also file a lawsuit.
-This would allege that you breached your contract to pay for the fair and reasonable value of his goods and services.
-Should your contractor sue you for your nonpayment, you would certainly have defenses to his claims, given the lack of notice of the increased costs and intentional overspending.
-It is unlikely, however, that your contractor would sue you for this sum of money; the cost of the lawsuit alone would make it more advantageous for the contractor to attempt to negotiate with you and collect as much money as quickly as possible.
+This would allege that you breached your contract to pay for the fair and reasonable value of the goods and services.
+Should your contractor sue you for your nonpayment, you would certainly have defenses to the claims, given the lack of notice of the increased costs and intentional overspending.
+It is unlikely, however, that your contractor would sue you for a relatively small sum of money, such as a few thousand dollars; the cost of the lawsuit alone would make it more advantageous for the contractor to attempt to negotiate with you and collect as much money as quickly as possible.